Which of the following is not a type of organic reaction? | Channels for Pearson+

 1

-Identify the types of reactions listed: Nucleophilic substitution, Oxidation-reduction, Electrophilic addition, and Market analysis.
+Identify the types of reactions listed: Addition reaction, Elimination reaction, Substitution reaction, and Gram stain.

-Understand that organic reactions involve changes in the structure of organic molecules, typically involving the making or breaking of covalent bonds.
+Understand that organic reactions typically involve changes in the structure of organic molecules, such as forming or breaking bonds.

-Nucleophilic substitution involves a nucleophile replacing a leaving group in a molecule, a common type of organic reaction.
+Addition reactions involve adding atoms or groups to a molecule, typically across a double or triple bond.

-Oxidation-reduction reactions involve the transfer of electrons between molecules, another fundamental type of organic reaction.
+Substitution reactions involve replacing one atom or group in a molecule with another atom or group.
+Gram stain, however, is a microbiological technique used to classify bacteria, not an organic reaction.

 Watch next